pranavhegde006/pranavhegde006/README.md

 <h1 align="center">Hi 👋, I'm Pranav</h1>
 <h3 align="center">A passionate student developer from India</h3>

-- 🌱 I’m currently learning **DL, cybersecurity and MERN**.
+- 🌱 I’m currently focusing on **Network security, Full stack development and Problem solving**.

-- 📚 Currently a computer science sophomore at PES University, Bangalore.
+- 📚 Currently a computer science junior at PES University, Bangalore.

-- 👨‍💻 All of my projects are available at  <a href="https://github.com/pranavhegde006">Github</a>
+- 👨‍💻 All of my projects are available <a href="https://github.com/pranavhegde006">here</a>.

 - 📫 Reach me @ **pranavrhegde@pesu.pes.edu**

 - 📄 More about me on <a href="https://in.linkedin.com/in/pranavhegde006"> LinkedIn <a>

-- 💻 Worked on **Cryptography, Chatbots, MERN** and many more technologies.
+- 💻 Worked on **MERN stack, Cryptography, various APIs** and many more technologies.

 - ⚡ Fun fact: **I like to collect fun facts!**